What are Death Records in Pennsylvania?

 The Pennsylvania Department of Health’s Division of Vital Records does not provide online access to death records where state residents can look up death records.
-However, the Public Health Management Corporation (PHMC) offers free online access to death indexes from 1906 to 1970.
+However, the Public Health Management Corporation (PHMC) offered free online access to death indexes from 1906 to 1970.

 Considered open to citizens of the United States, public records are available through both traditional, government sources, and through third-party websites and organizations.
 In many cases, third-party websites make the search easier as they are not limited geographically or by technological limitations.
 They are considered a good place to start when looking for a specific record or multiple records.
 In order to gain access to these records, interested parties must typically provide:

 - The name of the person listed in the record.
 Juveniles are typically exempt from this search method.